How's your FICO Score?

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, the differences aren't huge; all of the agencies use the following in building a score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following to build your score:

-- Late Payments - Have you paid more than 30 days late, and how often?
+- History of Payments - Have you paid more than 30 days late?

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 These factors are weighted slightly differently depending on the formula being used.
-The results are added up and distilled into a single number.
+The result is one number.
 Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most home buyers in the current environment have a score above 620.
+Higher is always better.
+Most people who want to get a mortgage loan in the current environment have a score above 620.

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Raising your FICO score

-Before you can improve your FICO score, you must obtain your score and be sure that the credit reports from each agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can quickly get your FICO from all three reporting agencies, along with your credit report.
-They also provide information and tools that help you improve your credit score.
+Before you can improve your FICO score, you must obtain your score and ensure that the credit reports from each agency are correct.
+Fair Isaac, the company that invented the first FICO credit score, sells FICO scores on its website: myFICO.com.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+Also available are information and tools that can help you improve your credit score.

-You can get a federally-mandated free credit report every year from all three agencies at AnnualCreditReport.com.
+You can get a free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.